We make this happen through a number of initiatives, including:

 - Community-based classes

-Want to get involved with community engagement opportunities through Spark?
-Fill out the music outreach interest form here.
+If you want to get involved with community engagement opportunities through Spark, fill out the music outreach interest form here.

 Community engagement opportunities through classes